5 Tips to Improve your Skills in Microsoft Excel

 By: Corporate Training Options, Australia

-To improve your skills in Microsoft Excel, there are features and concepts you can learn which will evolve your knowledge and take your Excel skills to the next level.
+Want to improve your skills in Microsoft Excel?
+Here are some features and concepts you can learn which will evolve your knowledge and take your Excel skills to the next level.

 A lot of these features are designed to be user friendly and were created to let the program do the heavy lifting for you.
 So, with that said let’s jump right in.

 One way to improve your skills in Microsoft Excel is to use and understand Formulas.
 Excel Formulas allow you to quickly perform mathematical equations within a worksheet.

 They are used to provide answers to a mathematical question.

 - The cell A1 contains the number – 3